 LOCAL AND GLOBAL IMPACT

 Many of the challenges facing modern societies require solutions that cut across traditional geographical and disciplinary boundaries.
-The contributions of our alumni and students reach far and deep, from humanitarian aid to computational linguistics, in both the private and public sectors, affirming the values and commitment we strive to foster in the School.
+The contributions of our alumni and students reach far and deep in the public and private sectors, and range from providing humanitarian aid to language teaching to practicing international law.

-SLCL faculty, staff, and students are active in various community projects, from the Education Justice Project (a "college-in-prison" learning environment at the Danville Correctional Center) and the University Language Academy for Children (an after school second language program in Spanish) to the Teacher Education Program (a certification program for Illinois students in regional school districts), and the East Central Illinois Refugee Mutual Assistance Center (a center providing services to refugee and immigrants).
+School faculty, staff, and students are active in various community projects, such as the Education Justice Project, the University Language Academy for Children, the Foreign Language Teacher Education Program, and the East Central Illinois Refugee Mutual Assistance Center.

 AN ACTIVE, AWARD-WINNING FACULTY

-Our diverse and talented faculty have authored major books and articles, led externally funded projects, and received national and international awards and fellowships for their scholarship, teaching, and service.
+Our diverse and talented faculty author major books and articles, lead externally funded projects, and receive national and international awards and fellowships for their scholarship, teaching, and service.

-Since 2009, SLCL faculty have been awarded more than $4.5 million in grant funding for research from federal, state and private sources.
-Faculty and graduate students also host several large international conferences as well as tighthly-focused colloquia and workshops every year, bringing lively exchanges and diversity of thought to the campus community and beyond.
+Since the School's founding, our faculty have been awarded more than $4.5 million in grant funding for research from federal, state and private sources.
+Faculty and graduate students also host several large international conferences as well as colloquia and workshops every year, bringing lively exchanges and diverse thought to the campus community and beyond.

 One of the major goals of the School of Literature, Cultures, and Linguistics is to encourage people to pool their talents and work together to help create a vibrant intellectual environment in which faculty, students, and the general public can thrive.
-The School welcomes all ideas and suggestions that can better serve faculty, current students and alumni in our shared mission: to understand the world in its diversity while exploring the common threads to our human experience.
+The School welcomes all ideas and suggestions that can better serve students, faculty, staff, and alumni in our shared mission: to understand the world in its diversity while exploring, analyzing, and illuminating the common threads in our human experience.